Singularity-free dynamical invariants-based quantum control: Results

 \paragraph*{Optimal control assuming unknown noise} In this case, we use the machine learning approach described in Section \ref{sub2}.
+The detailed architecture of our proposed graybox is given in Supplementary Note 6.
 The first step is to train the graybox model over the dataset of each target state.
 We split the dataset into training and testing sets with ratio of 80:20 respectively.
 We use Adam optimizer \cite{Adam} with learning rate $5\times 10^{-4}$ and perform 1000 iterations for the training.
 We validated the training performance using the testing data, and to ensure no overfitting occurs.
 The trained model is then used in the optimization algorithm to find the optimal control pulse parameters.
 The graybox model is computationally efficient.
 This is due to the fact that the blackbox part of the model learns a direct mapping from parameters $\vec{\Theta}$ to $V_O(T;\vec{\Theta})$, which is more efficient that computing the Dyson terms in the whitebox approach.
 Thus, we start the random search with 100,000 initial random values for $\vec{\Theta}$ sampled using the Beta distribution, and select the best one to run the iterations.
 The optimization algorithm is performed for a 100 iterations.